csdms/ask-api-examples/explainer.md

 ## Model keywords

-Model keywords are defined not by SMW, but by the developer of the model, so they may be inconsistent, and vary from model to model.
+Model keywords are defined not by SMW or the CSDMS WikiSysop, but by the developer of a model, so they may be inconsistent, and vary from model to model.
 For example, the condition